raclettejs/raclette-docs/docs/examples/recipes/readingDataFromTheServer.md

 ## Our Serverside Setup

+## Declare the model

 ## Declare route on the server side

 ## Declare route on the client side

-In our `./plugins/PLUGINNAME/client/index.ts` we want to define our Raclette Plugin with our custom clientside endpoints.
+In our `./plugins/${PLUGINNAME:example-plugin}/client/index.ts` we want to define our Raclette Plugin with our custom clientside endpoints.

 <!--@include: ../cooking-steps/client/plugin/routeDeclaration.md{STOREACTIONTYPE:dataPush}-->